An Employer’s Guide To Unemployment Eligibility In 2023

 What is unemployment insurance?

 Unemployment insurance is a combined federal and state program that provides cash benefits to eligible workers that are unemployed through no fault of their own.
 That means those who quit a job voluntarily are typically ineligible.

 The program temporarily replaces a portion of lost wages for workers who have been laid off, are available to work, and are looking for work.
 Generally speaking, unemployment insurance provides up to 26 weeks of benefits and, on average, replaces about half of a worker’s previous wages, although this varies by state.

 Each state will also have a maximum amount that an individual can collect.
-In New Hampshire, the weekly limit is $504 while in Connecticut, the amount is $649.
+In Mississippi, the state with the lowest amount, the weekly limit is $235; conversely, in Washington, it’s $929.

-Unemployment insurance is almost always funded by employer contributions through State Unemployment Tax Act (SUTA) and Federal Unemployment Tax Act (FUTA) payroll taxes that are based on a percentage of employees’ earnings.
+When considering unemployment eligibility from an employer’s perspective, one of the questions that may be top of mind is “Who pays for it?”
+In almost all cases, unemployment insurance is funded by employer contributions through State Unemployment Tax Act (SUTA) and Federal Unemployment Tax Act (FUTA) payroll taxes that are based on a percentage of employees’ earnings.
 However, three states also require employee contributions to unemployment insurance, which you would withhold and pay to the state on your workers’ behalf: Alaska, New Jersey, and Pennsylvania.

 To calculate your unemployment tax, take the wages up to the base limit for each employee multiplied by your experience rating.
 This rating is set by the state and is based on your industry and experience with unemployment insurance over a period of time known as the lookback period.

 So the fewer workers who collect unemployment during the lookback period, the lower your tax rate will be.
 Conversely the more claims activity, the higher your experience rating.

 The taxes must then be reported and submitted to the state fund on a quarterly basis in each applicable state.